-Welcome to Paradise as an FAU Owl Class of 2022!
-You can now take that sigh of relief that a decision has been made and then take a look at our list of what to do next.
+Welcome to Paradise as an FAU Owl Class of 2024!
+Now that you are accepted, you can now take that sigh of relief that a decision has been made and then take a look at our list of what to do next.
 First, this may sound silly, but check your admissions letter for accuracy regarding their name, entrance term, address and major.
 If any changes need to be made it needs to happen in writing or online at myfau.

 When you applied, you would have gotten an ID number, or at FAU they are referred to as a Z-number.
 It can be found on your application status page.
 Save this number, you’ll use it for the next four years.
 When you were accepted, you received a computer account, or FAU Net ID, which can be found on your acceptance letter.
 This Net ID will be your username to access the MYFAU website.
 MYFAU is the main website you’ll use as a student to access everything from class information to tickets for football games.
 This NetID will also become your email address.
 With this NetID, you’ll be able to access the Owldone online resource, which is where you’ll complete each of the next steps.